mengirena/beginners-guide-to-react/README.md

 4. Use JSX effectively with React
     - `{}`: Anything that's provided within the curly braces will be a JS expression.
 The value will be the final result for JSX to render.
     - `{...props}`: JSX can take in props at a time by using the spreading operator.
 If there's duplicate props, the later one will overwrite the former one.

+5. Render two elements side-by-side with React Fragments
+    - `<React.Fragment>`: It's impossible to render two elements side by side.
+It has to have a fragment element to wrap it.
+We can further use `<>` to wrap the code.